xinru1414/AspectHierarchy/README.md

 ```
 $ docker build -t feng-hirst .
 ```
+Now, update the project path in `runrst.sh` in `feng-hirst-rst-parser/preprocessed_texts` dir.

-If you have problems installing pipenv, you can [install packages using pip and virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
+Note: if you have problems installing pipenv, you can [install packages using pip and virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
 ```
 $ pip install -r requirements.txt
 ```